influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.7/troubleshooting/frequently-asked-questions.md

 ### Tag and field key with the same name

 Avoid using the same name for a tag and field key.
 Adding a duplicate key name will rename the original key by appending the key name with `_1`.
 Queries to the renamed key don't return results.
-For example, if you have a tag key named `cpu` and write a field key named `cpu` to the same measurement,the tag key is renamed `cpu_1` and cannot be queried.
+For example, if you have a tag key named `cpu` and write a field key named `cpu` to the same measurement, the tag key is renamed `cpu_1` and cannot be queried.

-**Warning** If you inadvertently add a duplicate key name, follow the steps in "To remove duplicate keys."
+> **Warning:** If you inadvertently add a duplicate key name, follow the steps in "To remove duplicate keys."
 Because of memory requirements, if you have large amounts of data, we recommend chunking your data (while selecting it) by a specified interval (for example, date range) to fit the allotted memory.

 #### Remove a duplicate key